GrowlyX/on-bot-typescript/docs/configure.md

          * having to define them directly.
 Implied variables can be either methods
          * or variables.
          *
-         * FTCScript offers default implied variables, which can be found in the
+         * on-bot-kotlin offers default implied variables, which can be found in the
          * {@link ProdLinearOpMode} class on GitHub.
          *
          * Example script using the following implied variables: